KognitionAI/pilecv4j-opencv-packaging/README.md

 I installed Python in the default location (C:\Python27) and CMake found it.

 I created a directory called "opencv" and made 2 subdirectories: 'source,' and 'build.'
 In the 'source' directory I checked out of github the main opencv tree and also the opencv_contrib.
-From the build directory using a CMD prompt I ran
+Switch to the version you want using *git checkout _tag_.* From the build directory using a CMD prompt you can run:

 ```cmake -G "Visual Studio 14 2015 Win64" -DOPENCV_EXTRA_MODULES_PATH=..\sources\opencv_contrib\modules -DBUILD_SHARED_LIBS=false -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=[e.g. C:\utils\opencv-3.3.1-win] ..\sources\opencv```